What They Do: Electro-mechanical technicians operate, test, and maintain unmanned, automated, robotic, or

 The median annual wage for electro-mechanical technicians is $59,800.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $37,350, and the highest 10 percent earned more than $95,340.

 The median annual wages for electro-mechanical technicians in the top industries in which they work are as follows:

 |Semiconductor and other electronic component manufacturing||$53,270|

-Electro-mechanical technicians often work for larger companies in manufacturing or for engineering firms.
+Electro-mechanical technicians often work for large companies in manufacturing or for engineering firms.
 Like others at these firms, these technicians tend to work regular shifts.
 However, sometimes they must work additional hours to make repairs so that manufacturing operations can continue.